eternagame/EternaBrain/README.md

 Now, you can run the model and it will attempt to find a nucleotide sequence that will fold into the secondary structure provided.

+## Using a pretrained model
+Go to `predict_pm.py` and change the value of `DOT_BRACKET` to the desired target RNA structure in dot-bracket notation.
+Configure RNAfold, then run `predict_pm.py`.

 ## Key Puzzles
 ### Multi-state puzzles
 6892343 - 6892348, 7254756 - 7254761